OscarW99/RShiny-tutorial-Single-cell-genomics-dashboard/README.md

 # RShiny-tutorial-Single-cell-genomics-dashboard
-A web app to view and analyze single cell RNAseq data with Seurat
+An R Shiny app to view and analyze single cell RNAseq data with Seurat